-Computer games are increasingly used throughout our society with people playing on the bus, at home and at work.
+Computer games and virtual worlds are increasingly used throughout our society with people playing on the bus, at home and at work.
 Computer games thus affect larger and larger number of people and areas in the society of today.
-There are even scholars who advocate that games create better environments for learning than traditional classrooms.
+There are even scholars who advocate that games or virtual environments create better environments for learning than traditional classrooms.
 This situation motivates the use of games and game technology for additional purposes, e.g. education, training, health care or marketing.